BanditTech/WingmanReloaded/main/configure.md

 ## Flasks
 > The core of the script is the flask routine.
 You are given several options in how you would like each flask slot triggered.
 Depending on the Character Type you have selected, different options of the interface will become available.
 Life type will have only life triggers active, ES will have only ES triggers active, and Hybrid will have both.
-* The 5 Flasks are arranged in collumns
+* The 5 Flasks are arranged in columns
   * Flask slot 1 is on the left and slot 5 on the right
 * Assign the duration the flask lasts (Cooldown)
 * Assign key(s) to press when the flask slot triggers
-* Check options in the collumn to enable a trigger type
+* Check options in the column to enable a trigger type
   * Choose between Life/ES, Mana, Quicksilver, or Attack keys
 * Choose whether each flask slot will be included in the Pop Flasks hotkey

 ### Life Flasks

 > These flasks are best used with a Life trigger.
 Select the row matching the percentage to trigger.
-For example, to trigger when below 90% select the radiobox at the top row.
+For example, to trigger when below 90% select the radio box at the top row.

 ### Mana Flasks